Dr-Wojtek/Super-Deliveries-API/README.md

 * PUTting requires a JSON with already existing id, name, weight and value parameters.
 Returns the same JSON and status 200 if id existed.
 Returns same JSON and status 403 if not.
 * Sending a DELETE requires no JSON - instead, **send the request to /orders/{id}** , {id} being the id of the order you'd have deleted.
 Returns null.

+### /resetOrders
+Send a DELETE request to /resetOrders and the database will wipe (truncate) the order table and re-populate it with default orders.

 ### /addresses
 Supports GET.
 Returns all rows with columns id, name, coordinate_x and coordinate_y from table 'addresses'.